Contents

 Circle CVC Words Worksheets

 In this worksheet, your child will see pictures of everyday items and three simple words next to each one.
 Their task is to circle the CVC word that best matches the picture.
-This type of activity is perfect for strengthening early reading skills because it combines phonics (learning the sounds each letter makes), vocabulary (learning what the word means), and visual recognition (understanding what the object looks like).
+This activity strengthens early reading skills by combining phonics (letter sounds), vocabulary (word meaning), and visual recognition (identifying objects).

 Coloring CVC Words Worksheets

 Make learning to read fun and creative with these Coloring CVC Words Worksheets!
 CVC (consonant-vowel-consonant) words like hat, pig, and cup are simple and perfect for beginning readers.
-In these worksheets, children will look at the pictures, read the matching CVC words, and color both the images and words.
-This activity helps reinforce word recognition, improve phonics skills, and strengthen fine motor coordination—all while having fun with colors!
-Great for preschoolers, kindergartners, and early learners who are just starting their reading journey.
+Children will look at the pictures, read the matching CVC words, and color both the images and the words.
+This activity reinforces word recognition, builds phonics skills, and strengthens fine motor coordination.

 Fill in the Blanks CVC Worksheets

-2. Look at the pictures below carefully.
+- Look at the pictures below carefully.
 Say the name of each picture out loud.
 Listen to the sounds you hear, especially the beginning, middle, or ending sounds.
 Then, look at the word under each picture.
 One letter is missing!
-Can you figure out which letter is missing by listening to the word?
 Write the correct missing letter in the blank to complete the word.

-4. Look at each picture carefully and say the name of the object out loud.
+- Look at each picture carefully and say the name of the object out loud.
 Listen closely to the very first sound you hear in each word.
 That’s the beginning sound!
-Think about which letter makes that sound, then write the correct beginning letter in the blank space.
+Write the correct beginning letter in the blank space.

 Matching CVC Words Worksheets